Explore the artifacts that tell the stories of the people who helped shape the City of Surrey.

 Heritage Services holds its collections in trust for the people of Surrey.
 Objects are predominantly donated by residents, community associations and businesses.
 Legal ownership is transferred by deed of gift to the City of Surrey.
 Guided by best practice in artifact collections management, staff, volunteers, and external experts take great care to gather, research, document and preserve the collection.

-Ryan Gallagher, Manager of Heritage Administration
+Kristin Hardie, Acting Manager of Heritage Administration